jtnydv/proton/README.md

 stager/js/disk | Serves payloads using files on disk. stager/js/bitsadmin | Transfers a .wsf payload containing JScript over a Bitsadmin job and executes it.

-## The entypreter implants
+## Entypreter implants

     INFO: Entypreter implants starts
-    jobs on remote session.
+    jobs on a remote zombie target.

 Module | Description
 --------|------------